dispansible/dispansible/README.md

   1. Designed to be disposed of after use
   1. Free for use; available

-Quoting @mitchellh in his Book "Vagrant: Up and Running":
+Quoting Mitchell Hashimoto in his Book "Vagrant: Up and Running":

 > Vagrant lowers development environment setup time, increases development/production parity, and brings the idea of disposable compute resources down to the desktop.

 Let's say that `dispansible` aims at lowers *workstation* setup time, increases co-worker parity, and brings the idea of **disposable** software setup (but please don't get me wrong: **not your hardware!!!**).

 ## Setup